rickygv99/opal/README.md

 # Syntax
 All the program memory is contained in a single stack called the *program stack*.
 Programs are read by the interpreter one character at a time.
 Numbers consisting of a single digit are appended to the program stack as is.
 If you want to add a multidigit number to the program stack, you must end the number with the character *@*.
 Anything enclosed in double quotes *""* is treated as a string.
 Any values left in the program stack at the end of the program will be concatenated together and outputted as a single string.

+The character *q* is a special character which takes input from the user and stores it in the program stack.
 Operators which manipulate the values in the program stack are defined below.

 ## Operators